weijiangan/jobtest-pulseid/README.md

 Link to demo: https://epic-dubinsky-908725.netlify.com/

 A client to Unsplash API written in React 16.9 with Hooks and redux-thunk.
+This is an assignment I did for Pulse iD's job interview.
+It incorporates a basic set of features as seen in Unsplash including browsing photos, searching and narrow down by a subset of predefined tags, complete with infinite scrolling pagination mechanism.

 I took this opportunity to learn the Redux ducks pattern and to test my front end behavior with react-testing-library.